Jinming3/RecursiveRegulator/README.md

-These identification methods focus on nonlinear varying systems, resource-constrained devices, real-time modeling, and machine learning.
+These identification methods focus on nonlinear systems and real-time modeling.
-The package path may be obsolute in all the files, "F:/Project/head...".
+The package path may be obsolute in all the files, e.g., "F:/Project/head...".
 Please download the folder "head" and change the path.